altexdim/sourcemod-plugin-gungame/README.txt

       Maybe instead of removement buyzones just disable it to players on spawn and when gg swithces enabled/disabled.
     + Add winners menu - https://forums.alliedmods.net/showpost.php?p=949442&postcount=255
-    * Feature request: move all texts to translation file.

     ----====----==== High severity list ----====----====